-In this article I will share some tips on how to connect VTX, FPV camera and OSD that give me the good video quality that can help reduce noise in the FPV feed.
+In this article I will share some tips on how to connect VTX, FPV camera and OSD that give me the good video quality, with minimum noise in the FPV feed.

 How to Power VTX and Camera